sf-wdi-gaia/intro-ruby-1/04-ruby-rails/intro-rails/27-28/README.md

 - Create a new rails app with `rails new railsFun --skip-activerecord`
     - the last flag tells the application not use activerecord
-    - activerecord is our ORM that manages our Models and our database, we'll learn more about it this afternoon
+    - activerecord is our ORM that manages our Models and our database, we'll learn more about it this later
 - `cd` into your `railsFun` folder and run
 - run `rails server` or just `rails s` and see what happens
 - This will start a server on `localhost:3000` head there and see what it says...